What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 At what stage of negotiation is public disclosure required or customary?

 The negotiations between the offeror and the target company regularly constitute price-relevant information according to the listing rules of the relevant stock exchange.
-Therefore, disclosure of the negotiations can only be postponed, if (i) dissemination of the information might prejudice the legitimate interests of the target company and (ii) the target company ensures that the price-relevant fact remains confidential for the entire time that disclosure is postponed.
-Because the signing of a transaction agreement between the offeror and the target company will usually prevent further prejudice of the legitimate interests of the target company, the offer is usually launched (be it by publication of the pre-announcement of the offer or the offer prospectus itself) immediately following the signing of the transaction agreement.
+Therefore, disclosure of the negotiations can only be postponed, if (i) dissemination of the information might prejudice the legitimate interests of the target company, (ii) the target company ensures that the price-relevant fact remains confidential for the entire time that disclosure is postponed and (iii) the target company must be able to inform the market immediately in the event there is an information leak.
+Because the signing of a transaction agreement between the offeror and the target company will usually prevent further prejudice of the legitimate interests of the target company, the offer is usually launched and thus publicly announced (be it by publication of the pre-announcement of the offer or the offer prospectus itself) immediately following the signing of the transaction agreement.
 In private M&A, a public disclosure is customary after the signing of the sale and purchase or other key transaction agreement.

 Is there any maximum time period for negotiations or due diligence?